CreativeTechGuy/no-bad-alchs/README.md

 Note: GE value automatically incorporates the GE tax deduction.

+## Version History

+* 0.8.1 - Fixed bug where all spells cast would hide inventory
+* 0.8.0 - Initial RuneLite Release

 ## Known issues

 * While the Explorer Ring Alchemy menu is active, opening other interfaces like shops or banks will cause the hidden